April 20, 2026

-There is something exciting about stepping into a New Year.
+There’s something exciting about stepping into a New Year.
 It heralds a sense of possibility.
 It provides a chance for a fresh start.
 And it ignites the urge to refresh the spaces we live in.
-Every year brings new home improvement ideas in color, furnishings and design.
-These can make your home feel more comfortable, stylish, and alive.
+In 2026, that means new interior design trends to make your home feel more comfortable, stylish, and alive.

 A home is more than just a backdrop.
-It is where you live, rest, entertain, and make memories.
-It is not a space that just follows trends.
-But one that feels right every time you walk in.
+It’s where you live, rest, entertain, and make memories.
+It’s not a space that just follows trends, but one that feels right every time you walk in.
 People pay attention to interior design trends.
-Not for fleeting fashion.
-But because trends help to make our homes feel better, work smarter, and connect with how we actually live today.
+Not for fleeting fashion, but trends help to make our homes feel better, work smarter, and connect with how we actually live today.

-The 2026 interior design trends are all about human-centered spaces.
-They are about celebrating craftsmanship, personal expression, and functionality.
-Below is a list of top 6 2026 trends in the home design industry that you can use in your own home.
+The 2026 interior design trends in Los Angeles are all about human-centered spaces.
+They celebrate craftsmanship, personal expression, and functionality.
+Below is a list of the latest trends in interior design that you can use in your own home.

-You have probably noticed that perfectly straight lines and sharp corners look neat.
-However, they can feel a bit cold after a while.
+Perfectly straight lines and sharp corners look neat, though they can also feel a bit cold.

-In 2026, homes are taking on softer and curvy shapes.
-Designers across the industry are calling this comfort with purpose.
-A design trend where curves actually improve flow and comfort in everyday living spaces instead of simply looking stylish.
+In 2026, homes are taking on softer and curvier shapes.
+Designers across the industry are calling this “comfort with purpose.”
+Curves actually improve flow and comfort in everyday living spaces rather than simply looking stylish.

-Vogue’s 2026 interior forecast highlights how soft silhouettes and tactile materials are becoming a defining preference this year.
+Vogue’s 2026 interior forecast highlights how soft silhouettes and tactile materials are becoming central to contemporary interior design styles, especially for Los Angeles homeowners who want both openness and intimacy.

 Highlights of this design upgrade include:

-- Curved cabinetry – They break up hard lines for a friendly and approachable look.
+- Curved cabinetry breaks up hard lines for a friendly, approachable look.

-- Soft archways or niches — These are great for homes with open floor plans.
+- Soft archways or niches are great for homes with open floor plans.

-- Limewash walls in living spaces — This soft and matte finish reflects light beautifully and hides small imperfections (perfect for older homes).
+- Limewash walls in living spaces offer a soft and matte finish that reflects light beautifully and hides small imperfections (perfect for older homes).

 Where to use it: